 Women: Fitted sports pants and or athletic shorts with a fit tank top and/or sports bra/athletic bra.

 Men: Shorts.
-Most men prefer to practice topless; however, fitted T-shirts will work as well.
+Depending upon if the class is heated, some men prefer to practice topless; however, fitted T-shirts will work as well.

-• Studio doors will be closed two minutes before class begins.
+- Studio doors will be closed two minutes before class begins and during class.

-• Doors to the studio will be locked during and periodically between classes.
+- Doors to the studio will be locked from the outside-in during and periodically between classes.